Blooym/Proto/README.md

 ---

 #### Manual Installation

-Manually install a Binary from the release Archives.
+Manually download a release file from the GitHub releases.
 <details>
 <summary>Show Steps</summary>

 1. Download the [newest release](https://github.com/BitsOfAByte/proto/releases/latest) for your system/architecture
-2. Extract the binary into your system path or add the binary to your path.
+2. Extract the tar archive or install a `.rpm`/`.deb` package (these will also provide the repository to handle automatic updates)

-If you aren't sure on what architecture you need to download, you should try `amd64` first as it is the most common for everyday hardware.
+If you aren't sure on what architecture you need to download, you should try `amd64` first as it is the most common.

 </details>

 ---

 #### From Source

 Build Proto directly from the GitHub source for any supported platform.
 <details>
 <summary>Show Steps</summary>